"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches

-Having an overview of pruned models' performance over different evaluation benchmark and their feature representation similarity is an essential first step for the pruning analysis (\textbf{R1}).
-This process involves multiple model architectures, pruning approaches, evaluation metrics, and large number of samples' prediction outcomes.
+\major{Having an overview of pruned models' performance over different evaluation benchmark and their feature representation similarity is an essential first step (\textbf{R1}).
+This process involves comparison among multiple model architectures, pruning approaches, evaluation metrics, and different subsets of samples' prediction outcomes.
 However, efficiently comparing the feature representations of hundreds of models visually is a challenge.
 To address the above requirement, we design an evaluation table view for performance comparison and a geometric similarity view to compare geometric similarity between models' feature representations.}